Southside

 Educational outcomes in Southside fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 13.1%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 9.5%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.6%).
-Vocational credentials are prominent, with 39.9% of residents aged 15+ holding them, including advanced diplomas (9.2%) and certificates (30.7%).
-Educational participation is high at 26.4%, with 9.2% in primary education, 9.2% in secondary education, and 2.7% pursuing tertiary education.
+The area has university qualification rates of 13.1%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 9.5%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.6%).
+Trade and technical skills are prominent, with 39.9% of residents aged 15+ holding vocational credentials - advanced diplomas (9.2%) and certificates (30.7%).

 Educational participation is notably high, with 26.4% of residents currently enrolled in formal education.
 This includes 9.2% in primary education, 9.2% in secondary education, and 2.7% pursuing tertiary education.